danivalle27/BTP_EXP_BR/exercises/ex3/README.md

 # Exercise 3 - Create another step recording and handover data

-In this exercise, we will create a new recording for process Sales Order creation with Quotation Reference.
+In this exercise, you will extend your automation by creating a new recording for the Sales Order creation process using a Sales Quotation as reference.
+You’ll duplicate existing steps to save effort, structure them into a new folder, and modify values to match the new process.
+Finally, you’ll learn how to handover data—specifically the quotation number—between test cases to enable seamless end-to-end test automation.

 ## Exercise 3.1 Record process "Creating a Sales Order with Sales Quotation Reference"